SNEHALPRAVINPAWAR/Detect-decode-classify-pipeline/README.md

 # Detect-decode-classify-pipeline
 Real-time detection and classification pipeline using Intel DL Streamer and OpenVINO.

-Smart Video Analytics Pipeline using Intel DL Streamer & OpenVINO This project implements a scalable deep learning pipeline using Intel DL Streamer and OpenVINO Toolkit, focused on real-time person/face detection, attribute classification (age, gender, etc.), and hardware-accelerated inference on CPU/GPU.
+Smart Video Analytics Pipeline using Intel DL Streamer & OpenVINO.
+ This project implements a scalable deep learning pipeline using Intel DL Streamer and OpenVINO Toolkit, focused on real-time person/face detection, attribute classification (age, gender, etc.), and hardware-accelerated inference on CPU/GPU.

 ✅ Key Features :